 The Utility Regulator has produced an equality scheme as required by Schedule 9 of the Northern Ireland Act 1998 (the Act).
 This scheme sets out how it proposes to fulfil the duties imposed on it by section 75 of the Act.
-The scheme has been approved by the Equality Commission and is available in either paper or electronic format.
-It is also available on request in a variety of alternative formats.
+The scheme has been submitted to the Equality Commission and once approved will be available in either paper or electronic format.
+It will also be available on request in a variety of alternative formats.

-The Audit Committee received a paper on equality compliance at its October meeting.
+The Audit Committee received a paper on equality compliance at its October 2011 meeting.
 A key aspect of this paper was the Annual Progress Report (in relation to Section 75 obligations), which was approved by the Audit Committee for submission to the Equality Commission.